Polymeric Sand Calculator

 Frequently Asked Questions

-How much polymeric sand do I need for a paver patio? +
+How many bags of polymeric sand do I need? +

 Start with the project area, then factor in paver size, joint width, and joint depth.
-Small pavers with dense joint patterns use much more sand per square foot than large slabs.
-That is why this calculator works from joint geometry instead of a flat bags-per-area rule.
+Small pavers with dense joint patterns use much more sand per square foot than large slabs, which is why the same patio can swing from a couple of bags to a much larger order.
+This calculator works from joint geometry instead of a flat bags-per-area rule.

 What joint width works with standard polymeric sand? +